Williwakas Glacier

-The Williwakas Glacier is a glacier located on the south flank of Mount Rainier in Washington.
+The Williwakas Glacier was a glacier located on the south flank of Mount Rainier in Washington.
 The glacier lies below the Paradise Glacier.
 Due to its relatively low elevation—6600 ft–6900 ft—the glacier is small and surrounded by small snow fields above the regional tree line.
 A stubby 7163 ft peak is located to the east of the glacier.

+The Williwakas Glacier has been characterized as dead since prior to the end of the 20th century.